Video Career Focus: Science, Technology, Engineering and Mathematics (STEM) Careers are Recommended for Graduating High School Students

 Attending college can be quite expensive for students and their families.
 Luckily, there are many college scholarships and contests available to help pay for a college education.
 Students should seek out and apply for scholarships in which they meet the eligibility requirements.
-We have information about college scholarships and contests with November 2016 deadlines.
-Only brief information about each scholarship is listed.
+We have information about college scholarships and contests through JLV College Counseling.
+Brief info about each scholarship is listed.
 Students are encouraged to visit the scholarship websites for further details about eligibility and requirements (view scholarships).

-Illinois Commission on Diversity and Human Relations (ICDHR) Chairman, Rev. Clyde H. Brooks, gives some thoughts on the growing divide between Americans of all races in the United States.
+Illinois Commission on Diversity and Human Relations (ICDHR) Chairman, Rev. Clyde H. Brooks, gives some thoughts on the growing commentary throughout the country about the flag of the United States

 Money for College: Scholarships of Various Types Accessible Through JLV College Counseling

 ICDHR to Hold 50th Annual Remembrance of Dr. Martin Luther King, Jr. on Saturday, April 7th, 2018

 The project's goal is to assist youth with interfacing with police on the streets, thereby, decreasing conflicts between these two groups.
 Role play